Westmoreland Art Nationals Juried Fine Art & Photography Exhibit

 Every year, the Westmoreland Arts & Heritage Festival holds the Westmoreland Art Nationals, a juried fine art and photography competition, featuring art from all around the country.
 Artists are permitted to enter as many pieces as they’d like to be considered in both of our exhibits.

-The first exhibit will be a virtual exhibition.
-Awards will be posted here and on our Facebook page on Saturday, May 16.
-The second exhibit will be held Thursday, July 2 through Sunday, July 5 onsite at the Westmoreland Arts & Heritage Festival with the Opening Reception set for Saturday, June 27 from 6-8pm.
+The first exhibit will be held in Commissioners Hall at Westmoreland County Community College.
+The exhibit will run from Saturday, May 22 through Wednesday, June 9, with the Opening Reception on May 22 from 6-8 PM.
+Awards will be Announced at 7:00 PM on May 22 and posted on our Facebook page.
+The second exhibit will be held at the Westmoreland Arts & Heritage Festival on Thursday, July 1 through Sunday, July 4 with the Opening Reception set for Saturday, June 26 from 6-8 PM.
+Awards will be Announced at 7:00 PM on June 26 and posted on our Facebook page.
 Both shows are free and open to the public to attend.

 - Best of Show